 But what do I mean by appreciation?
 Does this mean you should be in awe of our grand and beautiful universe?
 Most lovers of stars and planets believe so.
 There are problems with this approach.
 For starters, it frames the universe as a far away, unattainable, inaccessible place.
 It’s similar to the woman on the cover of a Glamour magazine whose primary purpose is to look unattainable.

-Most of us know or don’t care how “majestic” the universe is because it makes us feel small and insignificant.
+Most of us don’t know or don’t care how “majestic” the universe is because it makes us feel small and insignificant.
 I’d rather take a selfy, get 200 likes and feel like I am the universe.
-Or we rather are one of the guys giving our Facebook friend her hundreds of likes as opposed to looking at some random woman on a magazine cover.
+Or maybe I am one of the guys giving my Facebook friend one of her hundreds of likes as opposed to looking at some random woman on a magazine cover.
 At least with the Facebook girl, we got a chance, we can slide in the DM, they are accessible.
+Social media has made our world smaller an accessible.
+Yet, space remains foreign, hard to do, and inaccessible.

 Another problem with this approach is that you can make those claims and I’m at least halfway interested.
 What’s next?
 Those claims have to be backed up.
 People like to feel, touch, see and hear things.
 Well, what’s the best way to see the majesty of the universe?
 That’s through a telescope.
 How many people own a telescope?
 How many people plan to own a telescope?
 How many people have to money, desire or patience to put one together.
 I’d rather spend that hard earned cash on a lady friend at the bar.